SMT-COMP/smt-comp/rules/rules25.md

 ## 5.6 Parallel Track

-The Parallel Track will evaluate the capability of solvers to determine the satisfiability of problems in a shadarkred-memory parallel computing environment.
+The Parallel Track will evaluate the capability of solvers to determine the satisfiability of problems in a shared-memory parallel computing environment.
 The track will be experimental.

 **Benchmark Selection.** We will select non-incremental benchmarks from the SMT-LIB divisions based on the participating solvers.
 In total 400 instances will be chosen such that their run times are sufficiently high based on our estimation.